By David Tomas, on 23 April 2021

-Here at Cyberclick, we work with Spanish international airline Iberia to promote the growth of their main routes originating in Spain, Latin America and other European markets.
-In order to do so, we use our artificial intelligence based Twitter Ads optimization tool, Twitter Tech Marketing.
+Here at Cyberclick, we work with Spanish international airline Iberia to promote the growth of their main routes originating in Spain, Latin America, and other European markets.
+In order to do this, we use our artificial intelligence based Twitter Ads optimization tool, Twitter Tech Marketing.

-The strategy was based on a series of actions in Spain, France, Brazil and Germany, progressively testing all the routes with the maximum amount of microsegmentations allowed by the tool.
+The strategy was based on a series of actions in Spain, France, Brazil, and Germany, that progressively tested all the routes with the maximum amount of micro segmentations allowed by the tool.

-In the first phase, the campaigns were “always on”, with generic and timeless messages.
+In the first phase, the campaigns were “always on”, with generic messages.
 In the second phase, we introduced Real Time Ads, which displayed real time prices and destinations, updated according to the airline’s offers.
-In order to do so, we developed a pioneering integration with the company’s price feed.
+To do this, we developed a pioneering integration with the company’s price feed.

-- Over 1000 active segmentations in the in live campaigns.
+- Over 1000 active segmentations in live campaigns.